September 23, 2022

 I’d been really lucky back when I walked the Camino Frances four years ago.
 I’d come to Spain at essentially the same time of year (give or take a week), but I’d only had to endure two days of rain during that entire journey.

-But now, I’d have remember to store my rain jacket and rain pants near the top of my pack for easy access.
-Because I was pretty sure they were going to get a workout!
+But with rain in the forecast, I’d need to remember to store my rain jacket and rain pants near the top of my pack for easy access.
+I was fairly certain they would get a workout over the next few days!

-On my way out of town, I passed a large bullfighting arena too.
-Clearly bullfighting is still a thing here in this part of the country, but I honestly had no desire to see one during my visit to Spain.
-To me it’s a lot like the sport of boxing – barbaric, bellicose, and boring.
+On my way out of town, I passed a large bullfighting arena.
+Bullfighting was clearly still a thing here in this part of the country, but I honestly had no desire to witness one of these events during my visit to Spain.
+To me, it’s a lot like the sport of boxing or MMA – barbaric, bellicose, and boring.

-I remembered passing the giant La Plaza de Toros in Pamplona during the first few days of the Camino Frances.
-But I always mentally associate Pamplona with the “running of the bulls,” not with bullfighting.
-Here in Castro Urdiales though, I suspect the only one running with these bulls is the matadors.
+I remembered passing the giant La Plaza de Toros in Pamplona during the first few days of the Camino Francés.
+Yet, I always mentally associate Pamplona with the “running of the bulls,” not with bullfighting.
+Here in Castro Urdiales, though, I suspect the only one running with these bulls is the matadors.

 ACHES & PAINS

-As I climbed the hills outside of Castro Urdiales and returned to the rural countryside, I was treated to a spectacular sunrise over the ocean.
+As I climbed the hills above Castro Urdiales and returned to the rural countryside, I was treated to a spectacular sunrise over the ocean.
 The sky was filled with the most intense purples and pinks.

 I used this time to take inventory of how my body felt.
-It’s been a full week of walking out on the Camino.
+It’s been a whole week of walking on the Camino.
 A week filled with a ton of steep ups and downs through the rugged Basque Country.

-My left knee is doing better since that last major descent into Bilbao a few days ago.
-But my calves are still incredibly tender from the mountain climbs, and I still have a blister on the ball of my left foot from when I failed to stop and immediately treat that hot spot while going up toward Mt.
+My left knee has been doing better since the last major descent into Bilbao a few days ago.
+However, my calf muscles are incredibly tender from the repeated climbs.
+And I still have a blister on the ball of my left foot from when I failed to stop and immediately treat that hot spot while climbing toward Mt.
 Avril.

-The plantar fasciitis in my arches and heels is flaring up again too, even though I brought my small little cork ball with me so I could roll out my arches and feet on this hike.
+The plantar fasciitis in my arches and heels is flaring up again, too.
+I brought my small cork ball with me so I could roll out my arches and feet on this hike.
 I spent a full half hour working on my feet last night.
 But, sadly, I still have a sharp pain in my left heel.

-I suspect the heel pain has everything to do with the inevitable change in my gait to accommodate the blister on the ball of my foot.
-One small thing like that can roll into a series of other physical issues.
+I suspect that this newfound pain is primarily due to the changes that I made in my gait to accommodate the blister on the ball of my opposite foot.
+It’s amazing how one small thing like that can roll into a series of other physical issues.

-But otherwise, I’m feeling pretty good.
-Let’s just hope there’s some milder terrain ahead these next few days, and that the most intense climbs are behind me!
+Other than these minor aches and pains, though, I’m feeling pretty good.
+The first week of any major walk or hike is always the most challenging for the body as it struggles to adapt.
+Here’s hoping there’s some milder terrain ahead these next few days, and that the most intense climbs are behind me!

 A SERIES OF SMALL TOWNS

-My coffee dreams weren’t fulfilled though.
-The town was just a cluster of seaside homes with not a single business that I could see.
-Then the Camino crossed N-634, the busy coastal highway before dipping down into a forest right to the very edge of the ocean.
+My coffee dreams weren’t fulfilled, though.
+The town was just a cluster of seaside homes, with not a single business in sight.
+Then the Camino crossed N-634, the busy coastal highway, before dipping down into a forest right to the very edge of the ocean.

-It was a lovely stretch of trail, following a rocky path next to the ocean all the way to the town of Islares.
-Small herds of goats and sheep grazed on the hills, while the ocean beat against the rocky cliffs below.
+It was a lovely stretch of trail, following a rocky path along the ocean’s edge to the town of Islares.
+Small herds of goats and sheep grazed on the hills, while the sea beat against the rocky cliffs below.

-I never would have found the place if that sign hadn’t been there, which was probably why the proprietor took the additional measure to advertise by the church.
+I never would have found the place if that sign hadn’t been there (which was probably why the proprietor took the additional measure to advertise by the church).
 The Camino always seems to wind its way past the churches in every town.
-And where there’s pilgrims, there’s someone in need of food or drink.
+And where there are pilgrims, there is someone in need of food or drink.

 As I drank my coffee in the empty cafe, I read the notes for the route ahead warning my that the Camino followed a dangerous section of N-634.
 However, I’d soon learn the warning was overhyped.

-Sure, the Camino followed the highway, but it had was nice wide shoulder.
-And there was even a protective guard rail separated the fast traffic from the pedestrians walking along the road.
+Sure, the Camino followed the highway, but it had a nice, wide shoulder.
+And there was even a protective guardrail separating the fast traffic from the pedestrians walking along the road.
 This was far better than the conditions I’d had to endure the prior day.
 And the views of the beach weren’t bad either!

 TAKE YOUR TRASH WITH YOU

 Up ahead, tall hills towered above the beach, but the Camino wasn’t sending me over them.
-Instead, the Camino diverged from N-634 and followed the Rio Aguera o Mayor inland toward the towns of Rioseco and La Magedelena where I’d need to cross the river’s two arms.
+Instead, the Camino diverged from N-634 and followed the Rio Aguera o Mayor inland toward the two towns of Rioseco and La Magdalena, where I’d eventually cross the river’s two arms.

 As I walked into Rioseco, I decided to take a short detour up a hill to take a look at the Iglesia San Vicente.
-The extra walk was worth it too, showcasing a fantastic church with a sand colored exterior and an ornate interior with geometric details formed on its ceilings.
+The extra walk was worth it, too, showcasing a fantastic church with a sand-colored exterior and an ornate interior featuring geometric details on its ceilings.

-The only downside to the detour was the realization that most visitors didn’t appreciate it as much as me.
+The only downside to the detour was realizing that most visitors didn’t appreciate it as much as I did.

-An older caretaker in his 60s was outside the church filling giant bags of trash and bottles.
-It looked as if this church has become the place where people came to party hard and then rudely ditch their empty beer bottles and food wrappers wherever they wanted.
+An older caretaker in his 60s was outside the church, filling giant bags of trash and bottles.
+It seemed that this church had become a place where people came to party hard and then rudely ditched their empty beer bottles and food wrappers wherever they pleased.

-It made me sad that folks had resorted to such offensive behavior.
-It wasn’t just that it was a religious site that they’d disrespected, but their sense of entitlement.
-Why did they think it was acceptable to foul up the place with their immense heaps of trash?
-And now this poor old guy was stuck cleaning up after them.
+It made me sad that some folks had resorted to such offensive behavior.
+It wasn’t merely that it was a religious site that they’d disrespected, but it was their sense of entitlement.
+Why did people think it was acceptable to foul up the place with their heaps of trash?
+And now this poor caretaker was left to clean up after them.

 BACK TO THE OCEAN